Antonio Bryant: Dallas Cowboys

+2002 season

 Bryant was selected by the Dallas Cowboys in the second round (63rd overall) of the 2002 NFL draft, after dropping because of character concerns.
 He was given number 88 with the expectation of developing into a great player and was the first rookie wide receiver to start in a season opener since Michael Irvin.
 At the time, his 44 receptions ranked third, his 733 receiving yards ranked fourth and his 6 touchdown receptions ranked second all-time for a Cowboys rookie in a season.
 On October 13, he had his signature moment against the Carolina Panthers on a 4th and 14, last minute game-winning acrobatic touchdown reception from quarterback Quincy Carter.
+In Week 17, he had seven receptions for 170 yards and a touchdown in a 20–14 loss to Washington.
+As a rookie, he finished with 44 receptions for 733 yards and six touchdowns.
+He was named to the PFWA All-Rookie Team.

+2003 season

-In 2003, he was moved to third receiver after Terry Glenn was signed as a free agent.
+In 2003, Bryant was moved to third receiver after Terry Glenn was signed as a free agent.
+He finished the 2003 season with 39 receptions for 550 yards and two touchdowns.

+2004 season

 In 2004, the arrival of free agent Keyshawn Johnson started to affect his attitude.
 During a mini-camp practice after being unsatisfied with the number of reps he had, he started cursing and threw his jersey aiming at Bill Parcells head, before the team broke up the fight.
 Although Parcells gave him a second chance, tensions kept escalating from that point forward.
 He was eventually traded to the Cleveland Browns after the fifth game of the season, in exchange for wide receiver Quincy Morgan, who also had issues with his team.

 Cleveland Browns

+In Week 12 of the 2004 season, Bryant had eight receptions for 131 yards and two touchdowns in a 58–48 loss to the Cincinnati Bengals.
+In Week 13, he had seven receptions for 115 yards and two touchdowns in a 42–15 loss to the New England Patriots.
+He finished the 2004 season with 58 receptions for 812 yards and four touchdowns.

-In 2005, he had his best season up to that point, leading the team in catches (69), receiving yards (1,009 yards) and touchdowns (four).
+In Week 17 of the 2005 season, Bryant had nine receptions for 123 yards and a touchdown in the 20–16 loss to the Baltimore Ravens.
+In 2005, Bryant led the Browns in catches (69), receiving yards (1,009 yards) and touchdowns (four).
 He became a free agent at the end of the year.

 San Francisco 49ers

 Bryant signed as a free agent with the San Francisco 49ers in 2006.
+In Week 2, against the St. Louis Rams, he had four receptions for 131 yards and one touchdown in the 20–13 win.
 On December 22, 2006, he was suspended four games for violating the NFL's substance abuse policy.
+He finished the 2006 season with 40 receptions for 733 yards and three touchdowns.
 On March 1, 2007, he was released one year after he signed a four-year, $14 million contract.